 Activate this feature to use @nicknames instead of @usernames.
 This is highliy recommended to enhance security!
-Although using @nicknames is the better option, the default is @usernames for compatibility to Plugin versions prior 2.1.
-Read more about this.
+Although using @nicknames is the better option, the default is @usernames for compatibility to plugin versions prior 2.1 (see above).

 Here you can active the feature to process $cashtags.
 There are seven possible settings: